red/docs/reactivity.md

 ## Static Relations

-The simplest form of reactions is a so-called "static relation" created between *named* objects.
-It is *static* because it statically links objects, it uniquely applies to its source reactors, it cannot be re-used for other objects.
+The simplest form of reactions is a "static relation" created between *named* objects.
+It is *static* because it statically links objects.
+It uniquely applies to its source reactors, and cannot be re-used for other objects.

 **Example 1**